jarikorhonen/rnnbiqav2/README.md

 1) Makes patches out of LIVE Challenge dataset and makes probabilistic quality scores (file _LiveC_prob.mat_), `using processLiveChallenge.m` script.
 2) Makes downscaled version of the SPAQ dataset (SPAQ-768), using `resizeImages.m` script.
-3) Trains CNN feature extractor, using `trainCNNmodel.m` script.
+3) Trains CNN feature extractor, using `trainCNNmodelV2.m` script.
-4) Extracts feature vector sequences from KoNIQ-10k and SPAQ images, using the trained feature extractor and `computeCNNfeatures.m` script.
+4) Extracts feature vector sequences from KoNIQ-10k and SPAQ images, using the trained feature extractor and `computeCNNfeaturesV2.m` script.
 5) Trains and tests RNN model by using KoNIQ-10k features for training and SPAQ for testing, and then vice versa.
-Uses `trainAndTestRNNmodel.m` script for this purpose.
+Uses `trainAndTestRNNmodelv2.m` script for this purpose.
 Displays the results for SCC, PCC, and RMSE.